gamestabled/OoT3D_Randomizer/README.md

 ### On Citra
 Use Citra to launch ```OoT3D_Randomizer.3dsx```.
 Navigate the menus to choose the settings for your playthrough, and finish by selecting ```Generate Randomizer```.
 When prompted, make sure to select that you are playing on Citra emulator.
 After the app has finished, on the Citra window, click on ```File->Open Citra Folder```.
 From this folder, navigate to ```\sdmc\luma\titles\0004000000033500```, and you should find files called ```code.ips``` and ```exheader.bin```.
 In the Citra window, right-click on the installed copy Ocarina of Time 3D, and choose ```Open Mods Location```.
 Copy both ```code.ips``` and ```exheader.bin``` into this folder.
 Now, launch Ocarina of Time 3D and enjoy your playthrough!

+### Savefiles
+Right now, save files are shared between any playthroughs you create and the base game.
+This means that you are responsible for managing your own save files.
+If you are playing on a 3DS, check out [Checkpoint](https://github.com/FlagBrew/Checkpoint/releases), an easy-to-use homebrew save manager.

 ## General Description